 Artie began his musical career back in 1990 when he joined the country music group from Opp, Alabama called “Young Country”.
 Artie was the lead vocalist, songwriter and rhythm guitarist for the band till 1995.

-While with the group Young Country, Artie was able to perform with several country entertainers and open concerts for artists such as Sammy Kershaw, Little Texas, John Anderson, McBride and the Ride and Neal McCoy.
+While with the group Young Country, Artie performed with several country entertainers and open concerts for artists such as Sammy Kershaw, Little Texas, John Anderson, McBride and the Ride and Neal McCoy.
 In March of 2000 he wrote a song titled “Forget His Memories” in honor of his father Arthur Rodriguez who is a former POW from the Korean War.
 President Clinton’s support staff heard the song and chose Artie out of 1800 people to perform for 10,000 veterans at the 50th Anniversary Korean War Commemorative Ceremony held in Washington DC in June 2000.
-Artie was then asked to perform in Branson, Missouri at the Dutton Theater for a Veteran’s Day concert.
+Artie then performed in Branson, Missouri at the Dutton Theater for the annual Veteran’s Day concert.
 After performing in Branson, Artie began being notice in Nashville and drew interest from country artist Ty Herndon.
-In April 2001, Artie got to go on tour with Ty for the next 10 months.
-In 2003 Artie was the Northwest Florida Regional Winner of the Colgate Country Showdown and traveled to compete in the Mississippi State Finals.
-In 2004 Artie was also a finalist in the North East Florida Region of the Nashville Star competition.
+In April 2001, Artie toured with Ty for the next 10 months.
+In 2003 Artie won the Northwest Florida Regional Colgate Country Showdown and traveled to compete in the Mississippi State Finals.
+In 2004 Artie was a finalist in the North East Florida Region of the Nashville Star competition.

 Artie is affiliated with Twang Thang Music Nashville and performs country music throughout the Southeast region of the United States where he continues to draw crowds at opry style theaters.
 When Artie is not performing or songwriting, he is making a living as a deputy sheriff where he is often referred to as the “singing deputy”.
 You can say he’s a “Lawman by day and Country Star by night”.

-His latest album “I’ll Give You Something to Drink About” is scheduled to be released in January 2014.
+His latest album “I’ll Give You Something to Drink About” is currently being released for 2014.

 From Twang ThangTwang Thang Music is honored to be associated with this fine country artist, Artie Rodriguez.
 Artie is a gifted songwriter, a terrific vocalist, and most importantly a true entertainer who is truly appreciative of his fans.
 Artie's love and respect of traditional country music flows through in each song he sings.
 We hope you will take a few minutes to enjoy the great sights and sounds of his web site.
 Again, we are proud to represent such a gifted individual.